Oktagram/BooksLibrary/README.md

 Before startup configure Connection string in appsettings.json (DefaultConnection).

 Execute /database/seed from Swagger to insert data into db.
+Use may use it several times if you want more data.

 There are 2 roles: Reader and Librarian.